bestia-dev/mem5_game/mem5/README.md

 This is very similar to message a queue, but with a time limit.

-## gRPC
+## gRPC, WebRTC datachannel

-The new shiny protocol for web communication is great for server-to-server communication.
+The new shiny protocol gRPC for web communication is great for server-to-server communication.
 But it is still very limited inside the browser.
 When it eventually becomes stable I would like to change Websockets for gRPC.
+The WebRTC datachannel sounds great for perr-to-peer commnication.
+Expecting, that the players will be all on the same wifi network, this solves all latency issues.
+But everybody say it is too complicated.
+Will wait and see.

 ## The game flow